 In addition, HP is compliant with eight of the seventeen UN Sustainable Development Goals.
-For theses reasons, HP has been rated a B.
+For these reasons, HP has been rated a B.

 Analyst Outlook: Neutral

-HP is working towards their targets for a more sustainable future.
-They are moving in the right direction but still need to overcome some obstacles such as reducing their GHG emissions as they have not been able to achieve their goals sin that area.
+HP is working towards its targets for a more sustainable future.
+They are moving in the right direction but still need to overcome some obstacles such as reducing their GHG emissions as they have not been able to achieve their goals in that area.